 Service builder with declarative service

 Declarative service is the mechanism to provide dependency run-time by OSGI container.
-With the help of declarative service, we can define the dependency between the components / modules.
-OSGI container will make sure to set the dependencies before making the module active.
+With the help of a declarative service, we can define the dependency between the components/modules.
+OSGi container will make sure to set the dependencies before making the module active.

 Service builder in Liferay 7 is now using declarative service to provide service builder specific dependencies.
-So Instead of using XXXLocalServiceUtil class, you can inject the object of XXXLocalService directly in other components.
-OSGI container will provide the dependency at run-time.
+So Instead of using XXXLocalServiceUtil class, you can inject the object of XXXLocalService directly into other components.
+OSGi container will provide the dependency at run-time.

-With the modular in nature with OSGI platform, Integration with other system is much simpler with Liferay 7 than ever before.
-All previous releases have certain limiations while integrating with traditional plugions.
-Modules in OSGI paradism are more powerful than plugins in this regards.
+With the modular nature of the OSGi platform, Integration with other systems is much simpler with Liferay 7 than ever before.
+All previous releases have certain limitations while integrating with traditional plugins.
+Modules in the OSGI paradigm are more powerful than plugins in this regard.

-You can refer official liferay site to explore more about the new platform – Liferay 7 (DXP) to develop robust application.
+You can refer to the official Liferay site to explore more about the new platform – Liferay (DXP) to develop a robust application.